Frequently Asked Questions

 Hoosac Hall houses the majority of freshmen and is ideal for students who prefer living in a traditional residence hall setting.
 Each of the seven student floors has eighteen double rooms, two single rooms, three bathrooms and two lounges.
 Hoosac Hall is smoke-free and alcohol-prohibited.

 The Flagg Townhouse Apartment Complex is reserved exclusively for transfers and returning students who prefer apartment-style living.
-Five to six students share an apartment with a full kitchen, a living/dining area and private bathroom facilities.
-Rooms within each apartment are designed to accommodate from one to three students.
+Four to six students share an apartment with a full kitchen, a living/dining area and private bathroom facilities.
+Rooms within each apartment are designed to accommodate from one or two students.
 The Flagg Townhouse Apartment Complex is smoke-free and alcohol consumption is limited to apartments where all residents are 21 years of age or older.

-The new student housing assignment section of the website contains information about the housing assignment process, our three residence areas, our new theme housing communities, room decorating tips, a packing list and links to the various vendors who sell items to enhance your room like linens and rackraisers.
+The new student housing assignment section of the website contains information about the housing assignment process, our three residence areas, our theme housing communities, room decorating tips, a packing list and links to the various vendors who sell items to enhance your room.
 Most importantly, you will find copies of the Residence Area Occupancy Agreement (RAOA) and the Housing Assignment Preference (HAP) Form.
-The RAOA form indicates that you agree to the financial and behavioral responsibilities involved in living on campus.
+The RAOA form indicates that you agree to the financial and behavioral responsibilities involved with living on campus.
 The HAP form allows you to specify your preferred room type, roommate and any special housing needs you may have.

-Both the HAP and RAOA forms will be due to RPS no later than Tuesday, July 9th.
-If you return your forms by the due date, you will receive your housing assignment and other important information about the check-in process during the week of August 5th.
-When we send your assignment to your FirstClass e-mail account, we will also provide the name and e-mail address of your roommate.
+Both the HAP and RAOA forms are due to RPS no later than Wednesday, July 6th.
+If you return your forms by the due date, you will receive your housing assignment and other important information about the check-in process during the week of August 1st.
+When your assignment is posted on your Banner account, we will also provide the name and e-mail address of your roommate.
 Students are strongly encouraged to make contact with their roommates prior to arriving on campus.

 The Housing Assignment Preference (HAP) Form provides the option of identifying a specific roommate.
 We do our best to accommodate these requests.
-Assignments are completed in order of the date you pay your enrollment deposit to the Office of Admission.
-You can increase the chance of receiving your ideal housing assignment by submitting your enrollment deposit as early as possible and, if you are trying to live with a specific roommate, by making sure you and your roommate request each other on your Housing Assignment Preference Form and that you both submit your paperwork by the Tuesday, July 9th deadline.
+Assignments are made by enrollment deposit date order.
+You can increase the chance of receiving your ideal housing assignment by submitting your enrollment deposit as early as possible and, if you are trying to live with a specific roommate, by making sure you and your roommate request each other on your Housing Assignment Preference Form and that you both submit your paperwork by the Wednesday, July 6th deadline.

 Check-in for new students takes place at the front desk of the residence area to which you are assigned.
-At check-in, you receive the keys you will need to access your residence area and your individual room.
-Immediately following the check-in process, all new students participate in the First Days Program.
-You will receive additional information about this program at a later date.
+At check-in, you will receive the key to your bedroom.
+You will also receive your MCLA ID.
+In Berkshire Towers and Hoosac Hall, your ID provides access to the front door of the building.
+In the Flagg Townhouse Apartment Complex, you will receive a second key that opens your apartment door.
+Immediately following the check-in process, all new students participate in the First Days program.
+You will receive additional information about the First Days program at a later date.

 Read From Dorm Room to Your Home Away from Home: A Packing & Decorating Guide for MCLA Resident Students.
 This publication contains a helpful packing list with items you should definitely bring with you when you come to campus (and a few things you should definitely leave at home!).
 It also contains floor and window dimensions and ideas on how to make your room into your home during the year to come.
 U.L.-listed coffee pots and hot pots with a safety "shut off" mechanism are the only cooking appliances allowed in Berkshire Towers and Hoosac Hall.
 Other types of cooking appliances may be used in the kitchen area of the Townhouses.
 Many students bring a television, MP3 player or other small sound system, wall decorations and other small items for their room.